tenzir/tenzir/web/docs/packages.md

 Start using packages by [installing one](installation/install-a-package.md).
 :::

-## User configuration
+## User Configuration

-In order to install a package from the library, the user usually has to provide their own customization options to adjust the package to his own preferences and his local environment.
-This is done by adding a new key `config` to the package definition:
+In order to install a package from the library, you may want to adjust the package to your own preferences and local environment.
+To do this, add a new key `config` to the package definition:

 ```
 config: